 – 1504 – The initial contract between Michelangelo and Julius II.

-– 1505 – The tomb was to be magnificent with three floors and forty figures (Slaves on the lower level of the “earthly world”.
+– 1505 – The tomb was to be magnificent with three floors and forty figures (Enslaved people on the lower level of the “earthly world.”
 Moses foreseen in the right corner on the second floor.
 Representing the “heavenly world”).

 - In 1505, Pope Julius II summoned him to Rome and commissioned him to build a monumental mausoleum, classically combining architecture and sculpture.

-- There was a 40-year delay in the execution of the tomb of Pope Julius II (where the Moses sculpture is), although he had originally received a huge amount of money for the project, the pope died shortly after Michelangelo contracted the work.
-And in the meantime, other and other ambitious works appeared that the artist would not have wanted to refuse.
-As they meant fame and other and other money earned.
+- There was a 40-year delay in the execution of the tomb of Pope Julius II (where the Moses sculpture is);.
+However, he had initially received a considerable amount of money for the project; the pope died shortly after Michelangelo contracted the work.
+And in the meantime, other ambitious works appeared that the artist would not have wanted to refuse.
+As they meant fame and additional and different money earned.

-- “You can’t get along with him!” – complained Julius II, considering Michelangelo a very difficult, irascible, rude, proud, irritable, and intransigent man.
+- “You can’t get along with him!” – complained Julius II, considering Michelangelo a tough, moody, rude, proud, irritable, and stubborn man.

-If at first, the Pope wanted a tomb for the Medici family.
-After a while, he ordered him to cast a huge bronze statue, even though the artist told him he was not good at casting.
-Two years of turmoil, torment, and untold hardship followed.
+If, at first, the Pope wanted a tomb for the Medici family.
+After a while, he ordered him to cast a colossal bronze statue, even though the artist told him he was not good at casting.
+Two years of turmoil, torment and untold hardship followed.
 He barely had time to eat.
-“I live in the greatest distress and need.
+“I live in the most significant distress and need.

 Incidentally, Pope Julius II does not rest beneath his valuable monument.
 But in St Peter’s Basilica, in the Chapel of the Blessed Sacrament, next to his uncle Sixtus IV.